MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/walkthrough-register-app-azure-active-directory.md

     > [!NOTE]
     > For a server-to-server (S2S) scenario, you do not need to check the user_impersonation option.
 More information: [Use multi-tenant server-to-server authentication](use-multi-tenant-server-server-authentication.md)

-This completes the registration of your application in Microsoft Entra ID.
+This completes the basic app registration in Microsoft Entra ID.
+If you want to add a certificate or client secret to your app registration, simply select **Certificates & secrets** in the left navigation panel and add those items.

 ### See also